tamagui/tamagui/README.md

 SnackUI is still early stage.
 It works well for us, and we've built a fairly large app with it, but it's needs wider testing and a couple more features before it really shines.
 Upcoming fixes:

-- [ ] A few issues in compilation where it can fail on complex extractions
 - [ ] ZStack needs correct behavior to be similar to SwiftUI
   - Right now it doesn't position child elements as Absolute positioned